Rosebank Cemetery

-Rosebank Cemetery is a 19th-century cemetery in Edinburgh.
-It is located at the junction of Pilrig Street and Broughton Road in the Pilrig area, close to the historical boundary of Leith.
+Rosebank Cemetery is a 19th-century cemetery in Edinburgh, Scotland, at the junction of Pilrig Street and Broughton Road in the Pilrig area, close to the historical boundary of Leith.
 The cemetery is protected as a category C listed building.

 History

 The cemetery was developed by the Edinburgh and Leith Cemetery Company, with David Cousin as architect, and opened on 20 September 1846.
 It covers an area of 4.37 ha.
 Originally known as the Edinburgh and Leith Cemetery, the cemetery proved popular and was extended eastwards around 1880.

 The main entrance was originally from the north-west (Broughton Road) but this has been sealed.
 The sole entrance is now from the north-east (Pilrig Street).
 The latter originally had an entrance lodge above the gate, but this was demolished around 1975.

 The cemetery was in independent private ownership until around 1980 when the City of Edinburgh Council then took over the grounds.